-If students fail to make SAP requirements for any Minimum Mandatory Evaluation Point, they will be placed on official SAP Warning for the next minimum mandatory evaluation period.
+If students fail to make SAP requirements for any evaluation point, they will be placed on official SAP Warning for the next SAP evaluation period.
 The student is eligible for financial aid while on warning.

 Students will receive written notification from Student Records when they are placed on warning and they will be given the steps necessary to be removed from warning status.
 Students will also receive attendance or academic counseling, from the School Director, as appropriate, when they are placed on warning.